 Once submitted, your application will be reviewed by the team leaders of the teams to which you applied.
-First round decisions will be made by March 7.
+For students who applied by the February 15 deadline, first round decisions will be made by March 7.
 It’s possible that team leaders may contact you before that time for additional information.
 If you applied to more than one team, you may receive an offer to join more than one team.
 Please note that in such an instance you may choose which team to join (you don’t have to stick with your initial ranking).
 If you receive more than one offer, we ask that you make your decision promptly so that you can free up space on another team for other students.

 What are the benefits of participating in a Bass Connections project?

 Bass Connections provides opportunities for students to go beyond their classes and majors and have a different kind of educational experience.
 Common benefits include: